 Requirements and Qualifications

-To be eligible for the program, an undergraduate must have actually completed the computer science BS degree, and must have taken at least 15 of the school's required 20 technical courses at the Amherst campus (and thus transfer students are eligible to participate in the program).
+To be eligible for the program, an undergraduate must have actually completed the computer science BS degree, and must have taken at least 15 of the College's required 20 technical courses at the Amherst campus (and thus transfer students are eligible to participate in the program).
 Additionally, and in recognition of the mathematical demands computer science places on its graduate students, to be eligible for the Bay State Fellowship, applicants must have taken one of the following classes with a grade of B- or better: CMPSCI 501, Formal Language Theory; CMPSCI 575/Math 513, Combinatorics and Graph Theory; CMPSCI 513 Logic in Computer Science; or Math 411, Intro to Abstract Algebra I. Any of these courses may also be used as electives where appropriate in the standard Computer Science curriculum.
 Finally, applicants must have completed a one-semester independent study project (for example, an honors project) as part of their undergraduate program.
-Projects done outside the School of Computer Science must be vetted by a CS faculty member.
+Projects done outside the College of Information and Computer Sciences must be vetted by a CS faculty member.

 Bay State Fellows must begin the program in the fall term.
 Students who wish to participate should set up a meeting with moll [at] cs [dot] umas [dot] edu (Prof. Robert Moll), and complete the (brief) application process by February 1 of the year they plan to begin their program of studies.

 For planning purposes, students who are interested in the Bay State Fellows' program often need to know about eligibility before completing their senior year.
-Therefore, students who notify the school at the start of the Spring semester of their senior year that they wish to start the program in the next fall semester will be accepted into the program at the time of inquiry, if their current GPA is 3.60 or better, and if all other requirements are met.
-However, early acceptance is conditional: students who receive grades below B- in technical courses in their final undergraduate semester may, at the discretion of the School of Computer Science, forfeit their Bay State Fellow status.
+Therefore, students who notify the College at the start of the Spring semester of their senior year that they wish to start the program in the next fall semester will be accepted into the program at the time of inquiry, if their current GPA is 3.60 or better, and if all other requirements are met.
+However, early acceptance is conditional: students who receive grades below B- in technical courses in their final undergraduate semester may, at the discretion of the College of Information and Computer Sciences, forfeit their Bay State Fellow status.